devops-workflow/terraform-aws-budgets/README.md

 Terraform module to setup AWS budgets and notifications

+For now it can manage 2 types of budgets:
-This is fairly specific for now.
-It can create budgets for multiple linked accounts.
+ - Account budgets for a single account or multiple linked accounts.
 Each with it's own limit.
+ - Budget by tag
 Notification is only supported for a single email address

 NOTE: Setting up notification and subscribers is not currently supported in Terraform